deshaw/versioned-hdf5/docs/staged_changes.rst

    c. plans to copy the unique staged chunks to a new base slab;
    d. updates ``slab_indices`` and ``slab_offsets`` so that all chunks that were
       previously pointing to a staged slab now point to the full slab, an old base slab, or the new base slab.
+This remap happens even when no data transfer is needed (e.g. when every staged chunk is deduplicated).

 4. Allocate a new base slab with a `np.empty`-like callback that was provided by the wrapper.
 Under the hood, the function extends the h5py `raw_data` dataset and returns